Windows 10 Won’t Boot on My PC: 5 Simple Solutions

 • Issues with the drivers: Corrupt or outdated drivers are just as likely to prevent Windows from booting on the PC.

-• Incompatible hardware: If you recently connected new hardware and Windows 10 won’t boot ever since there is a chance that the device is incompatible.
-Also, a broken or malfunctioning internal component could be responsible.
+• Incompatible hardware: If you recently connected new hardware, Windows 10 won’t boot ever since there is a chance that the device is incompatible.
+This is also the reason you see Your VAIO failed to start Windows.

 • Corrupt system files: When the system files are corrupt, you encounter issues with the OS, and when things become severe, Windows fails to boot.